Holy Cross Church, Frankfurt-Bornheim: Holy Cross – Centre for Christian Meditation and Spirituality

 In the church, small changes were gradually implemented by 2010.
-The previous church benches have been replaced by folding chairs, which allow a more flexible use of the available space.
+The previous church pews have been replaced by folding chairs, which allow a more flexible use of the available space.
 The present main altar is no longer used for the church services of the centre for meditation and has been replaced by a small wooden altar, which forms a circle with the folding chairs.
 Stairlifts or wheelchair ramps have been installed for barrier-free access to the church interior or other premises.
-The crypt and the rooms of the former parsonage were redesigned for the use as a meditation center.
+The crypt and the rooms of the former parsonage were redesigned for the use as a meditation centre.

-In March 2020, the center's program had to be suspended because all worship services in Germany and thus all other events had to be cancelled due to the COVID-19 pandemic in Germany.
+In March 2020, the centre's program had to be suspended because all worship services in Germany and thus all other events had to be cancelled due to the COVID-19 pandemic in Germany.
 However, at certain times the church is daily open for meditation for a limited number of people.
 In May services were resumed on Saturdays under special conditions.
 In Advent 2020, four theme weeks were held with a special light show, the Advent Labyrinth, the Peace Light and about light figures.
-In December 2020, a Protestant vicar of the Protestant Church in Hesse and Nassau was employed for the first time in a six-month special vicariate in the center.
+In December 2020, a Protestant vicar of the Protestant Church in Hesse and Nassau was employed for the first time in a six-month special vicariate in the centre.

+On August 20, 2025, it was announced that the meditation centre of the Diocese of Limburg would be closing on the fourth Sunday of Advent, December 20, 2025, after more than 18 years.
+The future use of the premises in Heilig Kreuz had not yet been decided at that time.
+This is determined jointly by the Diocese of Limburg; the parish of St. Josef Frankfurt, in whose parish territory the Holy Cross Church is located; and the Association of Catholic Parishes in Frankfurt.

+On 20 May 2025, a team from the diocese decided instead to establish a specialist centre for spirituality, whose location, venues and programme were not yet known at that time.
+The Missionary Medical Sisters continue to work in this facility.
+Provided that future use of Holy Cross Church is compatible with specific offerings from the Spirituality Centre, the Centre may continue to use the church premises if necessary.